 EN149:2001 FFP3 Respirator from 3M.

-The next most common masks that you will find are those rated by the European Union.
+The next most common masks that you will find are those rated according to the standards set by the European Union.
 These masks come in three different ratings, FFP1, FFP2 and FFP3.
-Although the numbers on these masks don’t follow the same system as the NIOSH masks, the higher numbers are still better.
+Although the numbers on these masks don’t have the same simplicity as the NIOSH-certified devices, the higher numbers are still better.

-An FFP1 mask has 80% filtration, FFP2 has 94% and acts very similarly to an N95 mask, and FFP3 has 99% and performs similarly to an N99 mask.⁵ In short, other than the FFP1 rating, which performs significantly worse than any NIOSH rated mask, European EN rated masks perform similarly to their NIOSH equivalents.
+An FFP1 mask has 80% filtration, FFP2 has 94% and acts very similarly to an N95 mask, and FFP3 has 99% and performs similarly to an N99 mask (source).
+In short, other than the FFP1 rating, which performs significantly worse than any NIOSH rated mask, European EN rated masks perform similarly to their NIOSH equivalents – at least when it comes to filtration.

 Chinese KN and KP Ratings

 Chinese masks come rated as either KN or KP.
 Similarly to the NIOSH ratings, the letters represent oil resistance while the number represents filtration efficiency.
-KN and KP masks come rated as 90, 95, and 100.
+KN and KP masks come rated as 90, 95, and 100 (source).

 KN masks are the standard masks that are intended for the vast majority of wearers.
 These masks are not resistant to oil.
 KP masks, on the other hand, do provide oil resistance.
-KN and KP masks are both available in 90%, 95% and 100% (100% is actually 99.97%) varieties.⁷
+KN and KP masks are both available in 90%, 95% and 100% (100% is actually 99.97%) varieties (source).

 Learn More: MeoAir Reusable Respirator with 99% filtration efficiency.